Detective Conan: Private Eye in the Distant Sea: Plot

 At Maizuru Bay, coast guard Masaki Kurata finds a suspicious boat during his patrol.
 Upon inspection, he discovers some explosives within and immediately reports to the Wakasa Coast Guard.
 The discovery quickly hits the news reports, where it is revealed that the boat had likely entered Japanese territory illegally and had components within which were not found in Japan.

-Later that morning, Conan Edogawa, Ran and Kogoro Mori, Sonoko Suzuki and the Detective Boys board an Atago Class destroyer, JDS Hotaka, to experience public military exercises after winning the tickets.
-The participants are invited into the ship's Combat Information Center (CIC), where a simulation of an air-to-air combat was being conducted.
+Later that morning, Conan Edogawa, Ran and Kogoro Mouri, Sonoko Suzuki and the Detective Boys board an Atago Class destroyer, JDS Hotaka, to experience public military exercises after winning the tickets.
+The participants are invited into the ship's combat information center (CIC), where a simulation of an air-to-air combat was being conducted.
 However, after having "shot down" the two set-up targets, the guards continue to detect a sonar response of an unidentified target approaching the vessel.
 The tactical action officer quickly reports this to their captain, Yukio Tateishi, who orders them to search for the target with all radars, before heading to the CIC himself.
-Following him is a female Self-Defense Force (SDF) member, Nanami Fuji.
+Following him is a female JSDF member, Nanami Fuji.
 Yukio instructed the crews to prepare for anti-submarine combat, and a torpedo was fired which hit the target.

-Conan, along with Haibara who was in Osaka, suspects that a spy, codenamed X, was among the civilians who boarded the ship.
-Conan then notices a sick boy with no accompanying adult.
-The boy, called “Yuki-kun” by a man close by, made Conan wonder whether the man was Yuki’s father.
+Conan, along with Ai Haibara, who was in Osaka, suspects that a spy, codenamed X, was among the civilians who boarded the ship.
+Conan then notices a sick boy, called Yuki by a man close by, with no accompanying adult.
+Yuki made Conan wonder whether the man was Yuki's father.
 Originally planning to follow the duo, Conan was stopped by Kogoro.
-Conan then notices the female SDF member, Nanami Fuji, who's also on the deck at the time.
+Conan then notices Nanami, who's also on the deck at the time.
 She told Conan she was a cook on board, which he saw through as a lie due to her captain insignia.
 Kogoro originally wanted to hand Nanami one of his golden business cards, but they were scattered around due to his clumsiness, and the group picked the cards up and handed them to Ran.

-Hotaka's Captain Yukio Tateishi and Captain Makoto Sekiguchi from the Wakasa Military Police discuss a newly found severed arm with Kogoro and Ran.
+Hotakas captains Yukio Tateishi and Makoto Sekiguchi from the Wakasa Military Police discuss a newly found severed arm with Kogoro and Ran.
 They deduce that the arm was sucked in by the pumping system and was stuck in the filter, and Yukio reveals that the arm likely was part of a lieutenant at the Wakasa base who was missing.
 As the pumping system started operating before the ship departed Maizuru, the body had already drifted away.
 Conan inconspicuously proposed that they use a helicopter to transport the arm to mainland Japan for an autopsy, masking it as a demonstration.
-They encounter Yuki, who dropped some pills which he said was for food allergies, before being led away by his father.
+They encounter Yuki, who dropped some pills which he said was for food allergies, before being led away by his apparent father.